fzakaria/HypeMachine-Extension/README.md

 5- You should now be able to click on the download arrow next to the songs and enjoy them later one !

+I'd like to add thanks for everyone who's supported the extension and sent me thank you e-mails.

 Cheers,
 Farid Zakaria